juanfernandes/juanfernandes-uk/src/blog/2021-year-in-review.md

 ---
-layout: layouts/post.njk
+layout: "post"
-postImage: ''
-title: " 2021: Year in review"
+title: "2021: Year in review"
-description: 2021 was a year of firsts for the family & I after a few years of covid, including our first restaurant outing & also our first UK break since before covid
+description: "2021 was a year of firsts for the family & I after a few years of covid, including our first restaurant outing & also our first UK break since before covid"
 keywords:
   - covid
-- '2021'
+  - "2021"
   - year in review
 customPostImg: "--post"
 date: 2022-02-06T00:00:00Z
 tags:
   - personal
   - year-in-review
 tweetId: "1490380329806438402"
 ---
 Twenty Twenty One was a year of firsts for the family and I after a few years of covid.
 Including our first restaurant outing and also our first UK break since before covid started.
 Apart from that, it was an uneventful year - which is not a bad thing.
-I hope you had a great year.
+I hope you had a great year.{.lead}

 ## Personal